 All successful entrepreneurs have very low moments, please give a raw account of your very lowest entrepreneurial moment.

 I went into business with a partner that I really did not know that well and trusted him to run the business for me.
 He sold me a great story and failed to deliver on the promises.
-Luckily, I had drawn up a good legal contracts, so I managed to extract him form the company and basically start again with a new team, not without personal cost.
-The lesson I have learnt is to be far more involved in the start- up of a company and not to leave it to others.
+Luckily, I had drawn up a good legal contract, so I managed to extract him from the company and basically start again with a new team, not without personal cost.
+The lesson I have learnt is to be far more involved in the start-up of a company and not to leave it to others.

 What advice would you give to somebody who wants to become an entrepreneur?

 Write a basic plan, run this past some trusted friends/colleagues and be prepared to listen and change it.
 Check that you can afford to lose the initial investment and then WORK, WORK, WORK.
 To get a company off the ground is all about hard work.
 Don’t expect to have a two week holiday in the summer without constant communication with the company.
 Also, the choice of staff is critical.
 In small start-ups, you will rely heavily on your staff, so chose them carefully.

 What else are you passionate about, aside from being an entrepreneur?